devoncarew/firehose/README.md

 ## Conventions and setup

-When run from a PR branch, this tool will validate the package pubspecs and and changelogs, and indicate whether the criteria for publishing has been met.
+When run from a PR, this tool will validate the package pubspecs and and changelogs and indicate whether the criteria for publishing has been met.
-Each PR should add a new entry to the changelog and the changelog version and pubspec version should agree.
+Generally, each PR should add a new entry to the changelog, rev the pubspec version, and the changelog version and pubspec version should agree.

 When run in reponse to a git tag event (a tag with a pattern like `v1.2.3` or `name_v1.2.3` for monorepos), this tool will publish the indicated package.